On subdirect products of type $FP_n$ of limit groups over Droms RAAGs: On the -Betti numbers and volume gradients of limit groups over Droms RAAGs and their subdirect products

 where $A$ is a free abelian group and $N$ is a finitely generated subgroup of $G_0$.
 In particular, $N$ is either a surface group or a free group, so $N$ is slow above dimension $1$.
 Then, by Lemma \ref{slow-123}, $H$ is slow above dimension $1$. \end{proof}

-Theorem \ref{slow-coherent-1} implies that limit groups over Droms RAAGs are slow above dimension 1.
-We observe that if we want to study which RAAGs are $K$-slow above dimension 1 we can apply \cite[Theorem 1]{Modp} that states that for a right-angled Artin group $G$ with underlying flag complex $L$ and a field $K$, for any exhausting normal chain $(B_{n})$ in $G$,
+\begin{remark} Observe that by Theorem \ref{slow-coherent-1} coherent RAAGs are slow above dimension 1.
+It is not true that every RAAG is slow above dimension 1, as this would imply that it is $K$-slow above dimension 1 for every field $K$.
+Indeed, by \cite[Theorem 1]{Modp}, if $G$ is a right-angled Artin group with underlying flag complex $L$, for any exhausting normal chain $(B_{n})$ in $G$,